forcedotcom/cli/releasenotes/README.md

 ## 51.1.1 (February 25, 2020) - CLI 7.89.2

-These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
-We plan to include these changes in the next official release.
-This list isn't final and is subject to change.

 * FIX: The command `force:user:create` properly authenticates to a connected app authenticated with Web Flow login.

 ## 51.0.4 (February 22, 2020) - CLI 7.88.4